 The main entrance to Acadia NP is through Bar Harbor, ME – a shingled seaside town that ebbs and flows with tourists and the tides.
 From Memorial Day to Labor Day, it’s a sea of baseball caps and tail lights.
 In the winter, you can have it all to yourselves (and a few hearty locals).

 Just outside of Bar Harbor we picked up the 27-mile Park Loop Road, a one-way “best of” tour of the park.
-Driving slowly and with our Kodaks at the ready, we hopped out to explore when the mood struck us: a jaunt up Precipice Trailhead, scrambling to unnamed overlooks, and debating whether to take the plunge at Sand Beach (we ultimately agreed there was not enough whiskey on hand to warm us in the aftermath.)
+Driving slowly and with our Kodaks at the ready, we hopped out to explore when the mood struck us: a jaunt up Precipice Trailhead, scrambling to unnamed overlooks, and a heated debate over whether to take the plunge at Sand Beach or not (we settled for a toe dip – and yes, it was freezing).

-Just below Otter Cove we stopped off at Thunder Hole, named for the cacophony of sound produced by waves crashing agains the rocks.
+Just short of Otter Cove we stopped off at Thunder Hole, a formation named for the cacophony of sound emitted from waves crashing against rocks.
 It did not disappoint.

-Likewise, Otter Cliff coaxed a few holy mackerel(!)s from our lips.
-These 110-foot granite cliffs sat steadfastly dotted with evergreens and icy waterfalls, and crystal green waters coaxed us to dip our toes… just one little toe…
+Likewise, Otter Cliff coaxed a few holy mackerels from our lips.
+These 110-foot granite cliffs are dotted with evergreens and icy waterfalls that quietly spill down into crystal green waters, beckoning you to take a plunge… I mean, if the otters can do it…

 4,600.
 That’s the number of islands that belong to the state of Maine.
 Somewhere in there is Peaks Island – a busy little suburb off the coast of Portland and home to one of our all-time favorite Toads, Ponch.
 He’s our National Retail Development Manager and has been heading up our flagship store in Freeport since 2001.
 A few things you should know about Ponch: he’s part polar bear, can fix literally anything, and he’s the greatest pizza chef in the state of Maine (unconfirmed, but trust us on this).
 He’s got every skill you need to live on a tiny Maine island for 365 days a year (which he does with his wife, 2 daughters, and 2 pups).
 When were out there for our photoshoot this fall, we sat around Ponch’s kitchen and got the local’s take on Peaks Island living.